-Because you’re face-to-face with customers and other members of the public, helping people understand the work involved in what you do is a great way to generate word-of-mouth marketing.
+Because you’re face-to-face with customers—and other members of the public—helping people understand the work involved in what you do is a great way to generate word-of-mouth marketing.

 Being face-to-face is also an occasion to introduce criticisms of all sorts, from pricing decisions to product craftsmanship.
 If you’re unable or uncomfortable with being in that situation, then retail may not be the best model for your business.

 Your success will rest solely on your ability to sell your product and continuing to do so as you create new ones.
 If building a consumer brand sounds more like a bad dream than a fulfilling experience, then retailing may not be right for you.

 That’s a lot of hats for one person to wear, especially when you’re also the product creator.

 Selling your products wholesale can open up new revenue streams that might be too cumbersome for just one person to handle.
-That gives you more stability, because the major onus for selling your product now falls to the wholesale buyer.
+That gives you more stability because the responsibility for selling your product by-and-large falls to the wholesale buyer.

 Wholesaling also comes with fewer expenses, at least when compared to the money spent year-round on in-store marketing and normal retail overhead.

 You will have to spend time vetting potential clients, including their creditworthiness to ensure you aren’t transacting business with shady characters.

-In general, wholesale is great for people who can mass produce a product and get it to market efficiently.
+Wholesale is great for people who can mass produce a product and get it to market efficiently.
 It’s also a more professional environment, as you will be interacting with other business people, and not necessarily the public.